Belden (BDC)

 13. Is Now The Time To Buy Belden?

-Belden isn’t a terrible business, but it doesn’t pass our bar.
-To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its projected EPS for the next year is lacking.
+Belden isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its diminishing returns show management's prior bets haven't worked out.

-Belden’s P/E ratio based on the next 12 months is 15.7x.
+Belden’s P/E ratio based on the next 12 months is 18.2x.
 This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're fairly confident there are better investments elsewhere.
+We're fairly confident there are better stocks to buy right now.